 It’s more likely that its association with apples, which are alkalizing, explains why some people believe apple cider vinegar to be alkaline.

+Those who say apple cider vinegar makes their heartburn worse may have one of the above risk factors.
+Another cause may be a very irritated food pipe, as as they may experience additional burning and irritation.
 If this is you, keep reading as I have a recommendation that will get you the benefits without the burn!

 Disclosure: This is a free website so I do advertise to cover the costs of website hosting and other services.
 If you find the information on this site useful, please consider making a purchase using the following links as I will earn a small commission at no cost to you.